 Credit risk represents the risk that the Company would incur a loss if counterparties failed to perform pursuant to the terms of their agreements.
 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
 The Company maintains its cash balances with financial institutions in federally insured accounts and has cash balances in excess of the insurance limits.
-Cash equivalents consist of investment in money market funds with major financial institutions in the United States.
+Cash equivalents consist of investment in United States government money market funds with major financial institutions.
 These deposits and funds may be redeemed upon demand and the Company does not anticipate any losses on such balances.
 The Company has not experienced any losses to date and believes that it is not exposed to any significant credit risk on cash and cash equivalents.
-On March 10, 2023, one of the financial institutions the Company has accounts with, Silicon Valley Bank, or SVB, was closed and the FDIC was appointed receiver for the bank.
-The FDIC created a successor bridge bank, Silicon Valley Bridge Bank, N.A, or SVBB, and all deposits of SVB were transferred to SVBB and made available in full to customers under a systemic risk exception approved by the United States Department of Treasury, the Federal Reserve and the FDIC.